 If you’re struggling with managing and maintaining software across your environment, you’re in for a treat.
-In this article, you’re going to learn all about the ubiquitous package management tool called Chocolatey.
+In this article, you’re going to learn how to install Chocolatey and get a handle on your software packages!

-In this article, you’ll learn, hands-on, how to install the Chocolatey client, manage software and get a basic introduction to what makes this product tick.
+In this article, you’ll learn, hands-on, how to install Chocolatey, manage software and get a basic introduction to what makes this product tick.

 Prerequisites

-The rest of this article is going to be a walkthrough.
-If you’ve never set up Chocolatey before, you’re going to learn how to get started from scratch.
+This tutorial is going to be a walkthrough.
 If you plan to follow along, please be sure you have the following prerequisites fulfilled.

 For a full breakdown of all technical requirements, check out the Chocolatey Requirements page.